didymo/OnkoDICOM/README.md

 Installation instructions for Ubuntu and Windows can be located in [the project's wiki](https://github.com/didymo/OnkoDICOM/wiki/Installation-Instructions).

 Note that in order to utilise OnkoDICOM's radiomics toolset, the external program Plastimatch will need to be installed.
 [Plastimatch installation instructions](https://github.com/didymo/OnkoDICOM/wiki/Installation-Instructions#plastimatch).

+### Testing

+In the root directory, initiate the virtual environment using:

+source venv/bin/activate
+To run the tests run:

+python -m pytest test/